Build MPLAB Harmony v3 project with ARM GCC toolchain in MPLAB X IDE

 The AC Sleepwalking Harmony v3 Application on SAM D21 Xplained Pro Evaluation Kit is used to show the steps to compile the project with ARM GCC Toolchain in MPLAB X IDE.

 Note: The AC Sleepwalking demo application is chosen as an example.
-The user could chose to use any MPLAB Harmony v3 application developed on MPLAB X IDE to be built with the ARM GCC toolchain.
+The user could choose to use any MPLAB Harmony v3 application developed on MPLAB X IDE to be built with the ARM GCC toolchain.

 Open project and compile using XC32 Toolchain: